 top of page

-PUBLICATIONS AND CONFERENCES
+PUBLICATIONS AND PRESENTATIONS

 ARTICLES

 “More Than a Black Rat Sonofab----: Animality in Defining Americanness and the Human in Nambi E. Kelley’s Native Son.”
-Palimpsest: A Journal on Women, Gender, and the Black International, vol. 12, no. 1, 2023, 83-98.
+Palimpsest: A Journal on Women, Gender, and the Black International, vol. 12, no. 1, 2023, 83-98, DOI: 10.1353/pal.2023.a906873.

 “Hippolyta’s Awakening Through Spiritual Warfare in Lovecraft Country (2020).”
 Studies in the Fantastic, no. 12, 2022, p.
-1-17, doi:10.1353/sif.2021.0010.
+1-17, DOI:10.1353/sif.2021.0010.

 “To Fathom His Very Roots: Chief Buffalo Child Long Lance and ‘Evidence’ of His Literary Racial Passing.”
 J19: The Journal of Nineteenth-Century Americanists, vol. 9, no. 1, 2021, p.
-69-80, doi:10.1353/jnc.2021.0008.
+69-80, DOI:10.1353/jnc.2021.0008.

 “‘My Uncle’s Cousin’s Great-Grandma Were a Cherokee,’ and I Am Descended from an Ashanti King: The American Blood Idiom in the Simple Stories.”
 The Langston Hughes Review, vol. 27, no. 1, 2021, p.
-29-46, doi:10.5325/langhughrevi.27.1.0029
+29-46, DOI:10.5325/langhughrevi.27.1.0029

 “Olivia Ward Bush-Banks and New Negro Indigeneity.”
 MELUS, vol. 45, no. 3, 2020, p.
-104-128, doi:10.1093/melus/mlaa033
+104-128, DOI:10.1093/melus/mlaa033

 “Fight for your life”: Segregation, Im/mobilities, and the Fight for African American Futures in Stephanie Powell Watts’s No One is Coming to Save Us.”
 Co-authored with Maia Butler, North Carolina Literary Review, no. 29, 2020, 120-133.